- Self-Directed Accounts

 To combat this challenge, we encourage investors and property managers to require that the resident list them on the policy as an “interested party” so that they are notified in the event of a lapse in coverage.

 SES Risk Solutions is a leading provider of insurance services for large portfolios of real estate.
 SES currently services over 50,000 properties for fiduciaries, owners, and managers through master policies on a nationwide basis.
-SES has a 30-year history of offering competitive and comprehensive insurance products complemented by unparalleled service and technology platforms for properties (residential, commercial, farm, and land) held in trust by financial institutions.
+SES has a 30-year history of offering competitive and comprehensive insurance products complemented by unparalleled service and technology platforms for properties (residential, commercial, farm, and land) held in trust by financial institutions and real estate investors.

 Shaun Shenouda is Chief Operating Officer, Programs Executive of SES Risk Solutions.
 He joined SES in 2014 as SVP of Operations and Technology, where he is primarily focused on delivering customer value through innovation and service excellence.
 Shaun has 20 years of experience offering master-policy Property & Casualty insurance, service, and technology to financial institutions.
 Prior to joining SES, Shaun held the position of Senior Vice President of Integrated Solutions and Analytics at QBE, where he was focused on business transformation, customer experience optimization, and M&A integration initiatives.
 Shaun has a degree in Management Information Systems and received his MBA from Pepperdine’s Graziadio School of Business and Management.